eksctl-io/eksctl/userdocs/src/usage/addon-upgrade.md

 # Default add-on updates

+!!! warning "New for 2024"
+    eksctl now installs default addons as EKS addons instead of self-managed addons.
+Read more about its implications in [Cluster creation flexibility for default networking addons](#cluster-creation-flexibility-for-default-networking-addons).

+!!! warning "New for 2024"
+    For updating addons, `eksctl utils update-*` cannot be used for clusters created with eksctl v0.184.0 and above.
+    This guide is only valid for clusters created before this change.

 There are 3 default add-ons that get included in each EKS cluster:
 - `kube-proxy`
 - `aws-node`